SmallMolecules/small-molecules/README.md

 ## Installing Unity

 To install this framework, first you need to install unity on your system.
-To do that, download version 2020.3.16 from Unity's [Downloads Page](https://unity3d.com/get-unity/download/archive).
-Alternatively if you already have a working install of Unity, you can download and install version 2020.3.16 from Unity Hub.
+To do that, navigate to Unity's [Downloads Page](https://unity.com/download) and install Unity Hub.
+After downloading and intsallting, create a Unity account or sign in with an existing one.
+From the unity hub you can download version 2020.3.16 or locate an existing install.
+It's from here that you can manage your installs of Unity and your projects.

-Downloaded should be the *Unity Hub* desktop app.
-It is from here where we can manage our Unity installs and projects.

 ## Installing the Framework